Amaryllis sculpteur

 Named for the beautiful Amaryllis flower, she was nicknamed Ama.
-‘Ama‘ is a Japanese word for women of the sea.
+She one day learned that ‘ama‘ is a Japanese word for women of the sea – the Japanese ama have a rich tradition of diving for pearls and other treasures of the sea, similar to the haenyo divers in South Korea.

 Discover her work